Sleep Apnea Solutions for Babies, Toddlers and Children

 Alternatively, or at the same time, your pediatrician may prescribe

-Since the breathing pauses in central sleep apnea are due to a failed
+Since the breathing pauses are due to a failed

 brain signal, the medication will work on enhancing or improving that